How to Argue & Win Every Time: Strategies for Lawyers (Book Review)

-How to Argue & Win Every Time is a book on making winning arguments.
+How to Argue & Win Every Time book cover

 About the Author:

-Gerry Spence is a trial lawyer indicted in the Trial Lawyers Hall of Fame.
-His own website not-so-humble reads “the greatest trial lawyer in history.
+Gerry Spence was a trial lawyer indicted in the Trial Lawyers Hall of Fame.
+His own website not-so-humbly reads “the greatest trial lawyer in history”.

 1. Ask For What You Want

-People don’t want to say no, not to our face, and not when we ask what’s just and reasonable.
+People don’t want to say no, not to our face, and even less so when we ask what’s just and reasonable.

 The first trick of winning an argument is the trick of abandoning trickery

-Gerry Spence says that you will likely not “win an argument” against a creationist who really believes that God literally created earth on the 7th day.
+Gerry Spence says that you will likely not “win an argument” against a creationist who really believes that God literally created the Earth on the 7th day.

 And that’s OK, you shouldn’t try to convince him otherwise.